texta-tk/texta-tk.github.io/source/use_cases.rst

 Search
 =======

 Go to the Search page.
-As this example embedding was trained on lemmas field, choose the same field in the Advanced Search.
+As this example :ref:`embedding <embedding_concept>` was trained on lemmas :ref:`field <field_concept>`, choose the same field in the Advanced Search.
 Click on "Add lexicon" button and choose the saved lexicon.

 .. _add_lexicon:
 .. figure:: images/use_cases/add_lexicon.png